The Real Cost of a Bad CRM Implementation: A RevOps Forensics Report

 Common Causes of CRM Implementation Failures

 A poor CRM implementation follows a predictable pattern.
-When costs escalate—often doubling or tripling initial budgets—the root causes seldom lie in the technology.
-Research shows that failures typically stem from three interconnected organizational missteps that compound over time.
+When costs escalate, often doubling or tripling initial budgets, the root causes seldom lie in the technology.
+Failures typically stem from three interconnected organizational missteps that compound over time.

 Starting Without Strategic Clarity